Non-linear editing: Home use

 Early consumer applications using a multimedia computer for non-linear editing of video may have a video capture card to capture analog video or a FireWire connection to capture digital video from a DV camera, with its video editing software.
 Various editing tasks could then be performed on the imported video before export to another medium, or MPEG encoded for transfer to a DVD.

-Modern web-based editing systems can take video directly from a camera phone over a GPRS or 3G mobile connection, and editing can take place through a web browser interface, so, strictly speaking, a computer for video editing does not require any installed hardware or software beyond a web browser and an internet connection.
+Modern web-based editing systems can take video directly from a camera phone over a mobile connection, and editing can take place through a web browser interface, so, strictly speaking, a computer for video editing does not require any installed hardware or software beyond a web browser and an Internet connection.

-Nowadays there is a huge amount of home editing which takes place both on desktop and tablet/phones.
+Nowadays there is a huge amount of home editing which takes place both on desktop and tablets or smartphones.
 The social media revolution has brought about a significant change in access to powerful editing tools or apps, at everyone's disposal.

 History

 When videotapes were first developed in the 1950s, the only way to edit was to physically cut the tape with a razor blade and splice segments together.
 While the footage excised in this process was not technically destroyed, continuity was lost and the footage was generally discarded.
-In 1963, with the introduction of the Ampex Editec, video tape could be edited electronically with a process known as linear video editing by selectively copying the original footage to another tape called a master.
+In 1963, with the introduction of the Ampex Editec, videotape could be edited electronically with a process known as linear video editing by selectively copying the original footage to another tape called a master.
 The original recordings are not destroyed or altered in this process.
 However, since the final product is a copy of the original, there is a generation loss of quality.